sue-CC/green-lab-android-runner/README.md

 The following scientific publication gives an overview about the main components, plugins, and configurations of Android Runner (as of 2020): [A-Mobile 2020 publication](https://github.com/S2-group/android-runner/blob/master/documentation/A_Mobile_2020.pdf)

-A complete tutorial on how to use Android Runner is available in the following YouTube playlist: [Android Runner Tutorials (YouTube)](https://www.youtube.com/watch?v=-ZXT176ljjI&list=PLLbZZOioDh3P50WcYbuBMZEJokJH3ZONr)
+A complete tutorial on how to use Android Runner is available in the following YouTube playlist: [Android Runner Tutorials](https://www.youtube.com/watch?v=-ZXT176ljjI&list=PLLbZZOioDh3P50WcYbuBMZEJokJH3ZONr).

 As visualized below, Android Runner consists of the following components:
 - **Experiment orchestrator**: Is in charge of executing the whole experiment according to the experiment configuration provided by the user.